s-fifteen-instruments/guardian/docs/source/Description.rst

    #.
 The default services (entities) that can access vault through the ACL are *watcher* and *rest*.
 For certificate signing, an additional entity with a suitable authentication method and appropriate policies can be added.

-After setting up, the root token should be necessarily be revoked.
+After setting up, the root token should necessarily be revoked.
 The Shamir secret keys should also be distributed such that no one entity can unseal the vault or generate a new root token without the threshold number of unseal keys.

 .. note:: By design Vault starts up in a sealed state and needs to be unsealed with a minimum threshold of Shamir secret keys before it can be accessed.
 This is to protect from an offline physical attack.